poteto/vscode-tinacious-contrast/README.md

+**This theme is no longer being maintained.
+Please download the [original theme](https://github.com/tinacious/vscode-tinacious-design-syntax) by @tinacious instead!

 # Tinacious Contrast

 A high contrast version of [Tinacious Design Syntax](https://github.com/tinacious/vscode-tinacious-design-syntax).
 Best used with 14px [FiraCode](https://github.com/tonsky/FiraCode) and 22px line height: